JeffGreiner-eaton/react-routing-action-workflow/README.md

       - '*/*'
 ```

-See the office docs [here](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#on) for additional event types.
+See the official docs [here](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#on) for additional event types.

 -   The workflow .yml file is now setup with run name and on: trigger event types.